zipypie/CozyCupCafe/readme.md

 # Cozy Cup Cafe

 ## Project Description
 Cozy Cup Cafe is a web application designed to help users discover and explore cozy cafes in their area.
 Whether you're looking for a quiet place to work, meet friends, or simply enjoy a good cup of coffee, Cozy Cup Cafe has you covered.
-With user-friendly features and a sleek interface, finding your new favorite spot has never been easier.
+With user-friendly features and a great interface, finding your new favorite spot has never been easier.

 ## Features
-- Search for cafes by location
+- Preview of Best Seller  Coffee Drink and Pastry.
 - View Menu Page, including photos,price and descriptions of each item.
 - About Us  page with information about the business and its mission statement.
 - Social Media links to connect with friends on various platforms.
+- Preview Location  of the cafe using Google Maps API.
 ## Screen Captures

 ### Home Page